bitwit/bitwit.ca/src/render/blog/2015-10-27-getting-into-circuitry.html.md

 Since developing a decent foundation in circuitry, my fascination with the subject matter has only increased.
 I find myself hanging out on [/r/electronics][2] every day trying to passively learn from others experiences.
 I can look at circuit board and actually identify a lot of the peices and how they are connecting.
 Everything that uses power in my house just seems a little less mysterious now, and that's __very empowering__.

-It's been 2 very fun months of learning so far and I don't see myself stopping this hooby any time soon.
+It's been 2 very fun months of learning so far and I don't see myself stopping this hobby any time soon.
 Right now I'm fascinated by voltage dividers and their applications.
 What's a voltage divider, you ask?
 I'm working on it and I'm sure I'll be able to tell you all about them soon enough!

 [1]: http://www.tronclub.com "Tron Club"
 [2]: http://www.reddit.com/r/electronics "Reddit Electronics"